droycho/WordPuzzle/README.md

 * Enter the following in address bar: localhost:4567
 * Try it out!
 * You will need to either navigate back to localhost:4567 to play again, or use the back button and refresh.
+* FOR SPEC TESTING: you will need to go WordPuzzle.java and comment out line 33, and comment in line 35 to test for letters a,e,i,o. comment line 34 to test for letter u.

 ## Known Bugs